jrileynoe/dotcom/README.md

 # dotcom
-This repository is for my personal resume website.
+This repository is for my personal website.